Miss Earth Malaysia

-Ratu Bumi Malaysia is an annual national beauty pageant that selects Malaysia's representative to the Miss Earth pageant.
+Miss Earth Malaysia is an annual national beauty pageant that selects Malaysia's representative to the Miss Earth pageant.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.

-The reigning titleholder is Manvin Khera from Kuala Lumpur.
-She will represent Malaysia at Miss Earth 2023.
+The current titleholder is Vaisnevi Retnam from Selangor.
+She will represent Malaysia at Miss Earth 2025 pageant.

 History

 Miss Earth Malaysia is one of the beauty pageant in Malaysia that has the focus on educating and empowering others about the knowledge of natural beauty, sustainability and eco-tourism.
 The pageant serves as a platform to educate the contestants about the environmental issues, promote eco-tourism and create a healthy aspect of cordial relationship among its participants.
-The pageant's title was known as "Miss Earth Malaysia" from 2001 until 2018 and 2021, also Women of Malaysia in 2019.
+The pageant's title was known as "Miss Malaysia Earth" from 2001 until 2018, "Women of Malaysia" in 2019, and "Maharani Bumi Malaysia" in 2024.
+The pageant is known as Miss Earth Malaysia in 2021, and 2025.

-In 2019, Miss Earth Malaysia organization decided to no longer conduct the bikini segment during the national competition as it could give equal chances and opportunities for Muslim women in Malaysia to participate in the pageant for the first time.
-Still there will be a swimsuit round in the Miss Earth pageant.
+In 2019, Miss Earth Malaysia organisation decided to no longer conduct the bikini segment during the national competition as it could give equal chances and opportunities for Muslim women in Malaysia to participate in the pageant for the first time.
+Still there will be a swimsuit segment in Miss Earth pageant.
 In 2020, the previous national director, Mr. Abdul Nazri Abdullah dropped the franchise of Miss Earth Malaysia.
-Malaysia was also once did not compete in Miss Earth 2020.
+Malaysia was also once withdraw in Miss Earth 2020 due to COVID-19 pandemic.

-In 2020, the Miss Earth Malaysia organization was modernized and changed its name to Ratu Bumi Malaysia, and moved its headquarters from Ipoh, Perak to Klang, Selangor.
-The pageant is now fully organized by the Tiara Management team with license holder Double Event Management since March 2020.